nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/02_DEVELOPMENT_WORKFLOW.md

 ## Automated Deployment (CI/CD)

 Any code or policy change that is successfully validated and merged into the `main` branch will automatically trigger a deployment pipeline.

+## Mobile Application Update Strategy

+For internally distributed mobile applications, a mandatory, blocking update flow is required to ensure all devices run the latest version.

+1.  **Private Distribution:** The CI/CD pipeline will build and sign the Android application package (`.apk`) and upload it to a private, secure storage location (e.g., Supabase Storage).
+The pipeline will also update a version manifest file on the server.
+2.  **Forced Update Check:** Upon application launch, the app must immediately and silently check the server's version manifest before loading any other part of the application.
+3.  **Blocking UI:** If the application's version is older than the server's version, the application must immediately present a full-screen, non-dismissible overlay that blocks all other UI elements.
+4.  **Mandatory Download & Install:** This blocking screen will display the download progress of the new `.apk` file.
+Once the download is complete, the user will be presented with a single option: "INSTALL UPDATE".
+Tapping this button will launch the Android system's package installer.
+5.  **Security Permission:** This flow requires the user to grant the "Install unknown apps" permission for the application on their device.
+The app should guide the user through this process if the permission is not already granted.